peez80/nutribot/README.md

 ## Features
 - **Conversational Interface**: Log food and symptoms just by chatting with the AI.
-- **Image Support**: Upload pictures of your meals for automatic recognition and logging.
+- **Advanced Image Support**: Upload pictures of your meals (with or without text captions) for automatic recognition and logging.
+On mobile devices, you can use your camera directly to snap and upload photos.
 - **Smart Parsing**: Powered by Google's Gemini models via the `antigravity-cli`, extracting structured meal and symptom data automatically.
 - **Responsive Web App**: Built with vanilla HTML/JS/CSS for a fast, responsive user experience.
 - **FastAPI Backend**: A lightweight and fast Python backend.